gsinghjay/jaysinghdevs/_posts/2023-04-10-what-is-mdm-enabled.md

 3. Limited benefits: Although MDM-enabled local accounts provide some management capabilities, they do not offer the full range of features and functionality that a properly managed device with a standard local account can provide.
 4. Configuration challenges: Configuring MDM-enabled local accounts can be complex and time-consuming.
 Administrators must be familiar with the intricacies of User Approved MDM and be prepared to handle issues that may arise during setup and ongoing management.
 5. Inefficient management: MDM-enabled local accounts can lead to inefficient device management, as administrators must manage both the MDM server and local account settings separately.
 This can result in increased administrative overhead and greater potential for configuration errors.

+It's important to note that best practices for macOS device management often recommend avoiding MDM-enabled user accounts altogether.
+Instead, it is advised to use standard local accounts in combination with an MDM solution like Jamf Pro

 ### How does Jamf Pro Handle the creation of an MDM-Enabled user?